satoru-takeuchi/test-linux-stable/README.md

 * Summary

-  This tool is for testing stable kernel automaticall.
-If you run this tool, you can build, install, boot, and run any test as you like with any release candidate stable kernels.
+  This tool is for testing stable kernel automatically.
+If you run this tool, you can build, install, boot, and run any tests as you like with any release candidate stable kernels.

-* Pre-requirement to run this tool.
+* Pre-requirement to run this tool

  - A host machine and a guest machine running on that host.
-   Both are x86_64 system.
+   Both are x86_64 systems.
  - Host side:
    - You can connect to guest's console via
      "virsh console <guest name>".